davnn/safecheck/.github/CONTRIBUTING.md

 7. Run `task safety` to ensure safety checks.
 8. Run `task test` to verify that all tests are passing.

-Conveniently, you can run `task submit`, to combine all the mentioned commands.
+Conveniently, you can run `task check`, to combine all the mentioned commands.
 We use [gitmoji](https://gitmoji.dev/) to categorize different kinds of commits.

 ## Contributing without `task`